-The seller shall establish a reasonable accounting system, which enables ready identification of the seller's cost of goods and use of funds.
-The buyer may audit seller's records any time before three years after final payment to verify buyer's payment obligation and use of buyer's funds.
-This right to audit shall include subcontractors in which goods or services are subcontracted by the seller.
-The seller shall insure buyer has these rights with subcontractor(s).
+Seller shall establish a reasonable accounting system, which enables ready identification of seller's cost of goods and use of funds.
+Buyer may audit seller's records any time before three years after final payment to verify buyer's payment obligation and use of buyer's funds.
+This right to audit shall include subcontractors in which goods or services are subcontracted by seller.
+Seller shall insure buyer has these rights with subcontractor(s).

-4. CONTRACT
+4. Contract